Wood blinds are highly energy-efficient and can add a lot to the warmth of your room interiors.

 - Woven wood blinds

-These can also be combined with more features like fabric tapes, cord-want tilt, and motorized, etc.
+These can also be combined with more features like fabric tapes, cord-want tilt, motorized, etc.

-The add-on features to look for include UV control, light blocking, and anti-static control, etc.
+The add-on features to look for include UV control, light blocking, anti-static control, etc.

 Apart from the décor and design, Venetian blinds installed on the windows and doors can also be colored and customized according to your needs.